JonKleehammer/TicTacToeMap/README.md

 # TicTacToeMap
-## An abstract and visual representation of all tic tac toe board states
+## *An abstract, visual representation of all tic tac toe board states*

 ### The Problem
 Over the weekend I was at a lake without internet and wondered how many different board states there were in Tic-Tac-Toe, so I wrote a program to simulate every board state.